cipher982/GNN-playground/README.md

 ## Then what?

 Once you have performed this step a few times, we now have a set of new embeddings, different from than we began.
-So the nodes now have their original information, along with an aggregation of the information contained within their sorrounding nodes.
+So the nodes now have their original information, along with an aggregation of the information contained within their surrounding nodes.
 We can then take this information and and send them further along other layers in a pipeline, or sum up all the embeddings to get a vector **H** that represents the whole graph.

 | ![graph node aggregation](https://github.com/cipher982/GNN-playground/blob/main/images/graph_node_aggregation.png?raw=true) |
 |:--:|